This article will provide information about how to conduct a Live Auction virtually (remotely).

-In Handbid, a live auction signifies bidding that is happening in a physical place with an auctioneer managing the bidding process.
+In Handbid, a traditional Live Auction signifies bidding that is happening in a physical place with an auctioneer managing the bidding process.
 Typically, an auctioneer will announce the starting and current bid and solicit bids from bidders in the room who raise their paddle or hand to acknowledge a bid.

-Since the auctioneer is not often able (or trained) to receive bids from mobile devices, any item set up as a live auction item in Handbid will have the bidding controls disabled.
-In other words, live auction items in Handbid will show up in the apps, but people will not be able to be bid on via cellphone.
+Because of the traditional Live Auction method, any item set up as a live auction item in Handbid will disable mobile bidding on those items.
+In other words, live auction items will be visible but not be able to be bid on via cellphone.
 They will need to be present.

 If someone in the room outbids the in-room bidder, your auction manager needs to raise their paddle to notify the auctioneer.

 if the in-room Bidder wins, you just need to complete the sale, mark the item sold, and then you can transfer that purchase over to the actual winner.

 To do that, you will get the winner's information, then delete the winning bid from the in-room bidder and replace it with the winning bidder's final bid.

 Once you change your Live Auction items to Silent Auction, you can use the Live Streaming feature to go live and broadcast the Live Auction.
 This is a great tool for your auctioneer to use (along with coordination, planning and rehearsal) to conduct a virtual/remote live auction.
 Handbid also allows you to feature items below the Live Streaming video as well.
 This is a great opportunity to feature the specific item that is being auctioned off.
 Guests will be able to simply enter their bid amount and place their bid without navigating off of the live stream page!

 3. Transfer the Item back to a Live Auction Item from Silent

 There is an article that explains how to do this here: 2.
 Transfer the item to a live auction item from silent